Peapod: 21st century: Ahold then Ahold Delhaize

 In October 2017, Peapod Online Grocer (US) announced it was moving its headquarters from suburban Skokie, Illinois, to downtown Chicago.

 In 2019, Peapod held 9% of the online grocery delivery market in New York City, behind FreshDirect (68%), Instacart (13%), and Amazon Fresh (9%).

 In February 2020, Peapod announced they would be ceasing operations in the Midwest (Illinois, Indiana, and Wisconsin) and focus exclusively on serving the East Coast.
-However, the headquarters for Peapod Digital Labs, which runs the e-commerce technology for Ahold Delhaize's US grocery brands, remained in downtown Chicago.
+The headquarters for Peapod Digital Labs, which runs the e-commerce technology for Ahold Delhaize's US grocery brands, remained in downtown Chicago.